zeshan-786/graphql-learning/README.md

 # GraphQL Queries

-GraphQL with Apollo Server using NodeJS and MySql
+GraphQL with Apollo Server using NodeJS and MySql Serverless

 ## Installation